biyadav/summary/spring/CustomizationTips.md

 ### Error Handling in Spring

-ExceptionHandler:  is a Spring annotation that provides a mechanism to treat exceptions thrown during execution of handlers (controller operations).
+@ExceptionHandler:  is a Spring annotation that provides a mechanism to treat exceptions thrown during execution of handlers (controller operations).
 This annotation, if used on methods of controller classes, will serve as the entry point for handling exceptions thrown within this controller only.
 ResponseEntityExceptionHandler